 - Report from Chicago

-August 2012 - Started graduate school for a MA degree in Communications.
+August 2012 - Started graduate school for a MA degree in Communication and Training.

 June 2012 - I was asked to serve as a Board Trustee (in addition to my

 role as Social Chair) for Association of Late Deafened Adults, Chicago chapter.

 May 2012 - My personal hearing loss story was featured on People Hearing Better.

 March 2012 - Organized a fundraiser for Discovering Deaf Worlds (DDW).

 In 2011, I won the Oticon Focus on People award for Advocacy.